solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 TODO: Image of VS Code.

-There is a [MySQL][19] extension that allows developers to organize their database connections, administer databases, and query databases.
+There is a [MySQL][25] extension that allows developers to organize their database connections, administer databases, and query databases.
-Consider adding it to your Visual Studio Code workflow for MySQL.
+Consider adding it to Visual Studio Code envrionment to make working with MySQL instances more efficient.

 ## Development languages

-Once you have determined your editor of choice, you will need to pick a development language or platform.
+Once an editor is selected, the next step is to pick a development language or platform.
 Below are some quick links:

 [PHP language support]